Chuck Osborne

 Charles H. Osborne (January 21, 1939 – April 17, 1979) was an American professional basketball player.
-He played college basketball for Western Kentucky University and played in the National Basketball Association for the Syracuse Nationals.
+He played college basketball for the Western Kentucky Hilltoppers and played in the National Basketball Association (NBA) for the Syracuse Nationals.
 In four career NBA games, he averaged 1.3 points, 2.3 rebounds and 0.3 assists.

 Osborne was killed in an automobile accident on April 17, 1979.